Frontier Internet Review 2021

 But its DSL internet plans may struggle to get your newest YouTube video or photo gallery uploaded in a timely manner.
 Frontier doesn’t list upload speeds for these plans, but we’d imagine they’re 10 Mbps or lower.

 On the other end of the Frontier speed spectrum is its DSL plans.
-Although its fastest plan almost reaches the same speeds as its slowest FiberOptic plan (45 Mbps versus 50 Mbps, respectively), DSL tends to be less reliable in terms of speed performance.
+Although its fastest plan can reach up to 115 Mbps speeds, DSL tends to be less reliable in terms of speed performance.
 That’s mainly because it’s an older technology.

 We wouldn’t recommend grabbing anything slower than Frontier’s up to 25 Mbps DSL plan if you can avoid it.

 Even 25 Mbps is pretty slow—especially if you have more than one person or multiple devices using your internet at the same time.
 That’s because the more people or devices that use your internet, the more speed you need to keep everyone’s internet connection running smoothly.